[ User Login ]

 First Draft of Schedule – Released two weeks following schedule request deadline

-Last Minute Schedule Requests – One week period following release of first schedule draft
+Last Minute Schedule Requests – Three day period following release of first schedule draft

 Final Schedule – Released at least 3 weeks before start of the season